emanueledalsasso/SAR2SAR/README.md

-# Original code and odditional results are now on https://gitlab.telecom-paris.fr/RING/SAR2SAR
+**Please note that the up-to-date official repository has been moved to https://gitlab.telecom-paris.fr/RING/SAR2SAR**

-# SAR2SAR: a self-supervised despeckling algorithm for SAR images
+# SAR2SAR: A Semi-Supervised Despeckling Algorithm for SAR Images
 ## Emanuele Dalsasso, Loïc Denis, Florence Tupin
 ## Abstract
 _Speckle reduction is a key step in many remote sensing applications.
 By strongly affecting synthetic aperture radar (SAR) images, it makes them difficult to analyse.
 Due to the difficulty to model the spatial correlation of speckle, a deep learning algorithm with self-supervision is proposed in this paper: SAR2SAR.
 Multi-temporal time series are leveraged and the neural network learns to restore SAR images by only looking at noisy acquisitions.
 To this purpose, the recently proposed noise2noise framework has been employed.
 The strategy to adapt it to SAR despeckling is presented, based on a compensation of temporal changes and a loss function adapted to the statistics of speckle.